 What To Do in Christmas in Buenos Aires Argentina

-Spending Christmas in Buenos Aires have a very different atmosphere than many cities in the Northern Hemisphere, for example Chicago, my hometown.
+Spending Christmas in Buenos Aires has a very different atmosphere than many cities in the Northern Hemisphere.
+For example, Chicago, my hometown.
 In Chicago, Christmas is almost stereotypical.
 It is freezing cold outside, there is almost always a lot of snow, everywhere is decorated for the holidays and everyone is in the holiday spirit!

 This year I have tried my best to get in the spirit by decorating my apartment with Christmas decorations that I have purchased at various supermercados (supermarkets).
 I have had the best luck finding decorations in the larger supermercados, for example Coto or Carrefour.
 On Nochebuena (Christmas Eve), mis amigos extranjeros (my foreign friends) and I will have our own Christmas Eve celebration on the patio of my apartment building.
 Many apartments in Buenos Aires have common areas that you can reserve for parties and Christmas Eve presented a perfect opportunity to utilize it!

 Christmas eve night we are planning on attending the midnight mass at Catedral Metropolitana (San Martín 27, Microcentro; next to Plaza de Mayo) where former Cardinal Jorge Mario Bergoglio, now Pope Francis, led mass until being chosen as the new pontiff.
 If we don’t end up making it to the Catedral, we will watch the numerous fireworks that go off at midnight on Christmas Eve!